 Making appropriate referrals is part of being in professioanl practice.

-Sometimes clients need help with other things as medical issues, debt, claiming benefits, legal difficulties and so on and this is where a referral is useful.
+Sometimes clients need help with other things such as medical issues, debt, claiming benefits, legal difficulties and so on.
+This is where a referral is useful.

 Counsellors work with what is described as the ‘worried well’ individuals who have problems they want to resolve but whose mental health does not need medical intervention.

-Occasionally clients may present with severe mental health issues such, as being delusional or hearing voices, in cases like this the counsellor should refer on to a qualified medical professional.
+Occasionally clients may present with severe mental health issues such as being delusional or hearing voices.
+In cases like this, the counsellor should refer them to a qualified medical professional.

-Clients who present or under the influence of drugs and alcohol, or are having ongoing issues with substance misuse, should be seen by someone who as expertise in this field.
+Clients who present issues with or are under the influence of drugs and alcohol, or are having ongoing issues with substance misuse, should be seen by someone who has expertise in this field.